 12. Could this hamburger vending machine put McDonald's out of business?

 The machine can pop out a classic cheeseburger in no time.
-We aren’t sure if they are good enough to put the golden arches out of business just yet but it sounds like a pretty good late night snack to us.
+We aren’t sure if they are good enough to put the golden arches out of business just yet but it sounds like a pretty good late-night snack to us.
+Would you eat this or meat made in a lab?

-13. Satisfy your French cravings with this neat crepe machine
+13. Satisfy your banana cravings with this banana vending machine

-We don’t want to get into who the main customers are for this particular vending machine, but if urban myths have any truth in them it seems as though it isn’t women buying this minimalist underwear.
+We don’t want to get into who the main customers are for this particular vending machine, but if urban myths have any truth in them it seems as though it isn’t just women buying these.

 15. The Playboy mansion brews a decent coffee

-Again an odd combination of sex and energy.
+An odd combination.
 We have seen playboy branded clothing but never coffee.
-For some reason, the Playboy brand decided it would lend its name to this odd looking instant coffee machine.
+For some reason, the Playboy brand decided it would lend its name to this odd-looking instant coffee machine.

 17. Don’t arrive underdressed